quietlogicapps/privacy-routine-tracker-reminder/index.md

 Last updated: 2026

-App name: Routine Tracker: Reminder
+Official AppGallery app name: Routine Tracker: Reminder
+Product brand shown inside the app: All Is OK
 Developer: QuietLogic
 Contact: quietlogicapps@gmail.com

-Routine Tracker: Reminder is designed to respect your privacy.
+Routine Tracker: Reminder is the official application name in AppGallery.
+The application interface displays All Is OK as its product brand.
+Both names refer to the same application.

-## Data Collection
+## Data Collection and Storage

-This app does NOT collect, store, or share any personal data.
+This app does not collect, transmit, sell, share, or store your personal data on external servers.

-All information entered in the app stays only on your device.
+Information you enter in the app, such as routines, reminders, contacts, and important information, is stored only locally on your device.
+QuietLogic cannot access this information.

 ## Permissions

-The app may request permissions such as notifications or phone access only to provide its core functionality (reminders, quick calling).
+The app may request permissions for notifications, exact alarms, display over other apps, or phone access only to provide its core features, including reminders, full-screen reminder alerts, and direct calling of selected contacts.

-No data is transmitted to external servers.
+No personal data is transmitted to external servers.

 ## Offline Usage

 Routine Tracker: Reminder works completely offline.

-No accounts, no cloud, no tracking.
+No account, cloud service, analytics, or tracking is used.

 ## Third-Party Services

-This app does not use third-party analytics or tracking tools.
+This app does not use third-party analytics, advertising, tracking, or cloud services.

 ## Contact

-If you have any questions, you can contact the developer at:
+If you have questions about this Privacy Policy, contact:

 quietlogicapps@gmail.com